vlacs/navigator-archive/README.md

 It is assumed that your environment has VI or a comparable Text Editor installed

 ### 1. Setting up the Test Datastore
-Set up a PostgreSQL DB for your dev/testing instance of Aspire.
+Set up a PostgreSQL DB for your dev/testing instance of Navigator.

 <b>TODO</b>: Provide Installation Instructions for Unix / Creating a new Database / Creating a new Role